esstwo/InCode/README.md

 # InCode - Elevator Simulator Problem
 This repository is used to create a simulation for an elevator.

+##Assumptions
+1. Passenger object is ignored in this simulation.
+Any attributes such as weight and no. of passengers that can fit in an elevator are not considered.
+2. Simulation only happens for a single elevator.
+3. Ignoring some validation checks when the user enters the input.
+4. Some delay (1 second for each floor traversal and 5 seconds for a stop) is added during the elevator processing, only so that the simulation can be seen/read

+##Steps to execute
+Download the source code from Git.
+Assuming you have maven setup, run `mvn package`
+Go to the target directory, and run `java -jar InCode-1.0.0-SNAPSHOT.jar <noOfElevators> <noOfFloors>`

 ## Main Classes

 * Elevator.java